sage-code/maj/verbs.md

 * yo seru'pa una joku'go = I was a player
 * nu seru'fu ale joku'go = we will be all players
-* eso seru'so una movu'go por paca = un movement for peace
+* eso seru'so una movu'go pu paca = un movement for peace

 ## Reflexive form